jacobcode01/AutoIQ/README.md

 <hr>

 ## Impact
-- Achieved a 30% lower MAE and a 12% higher R<sup>2</sup> score compared to the baseline regression model.
+- Cut MAE by 29% (₹123,190 → ₹87,885) and improved R² from 0.77 to 0.87 over a linear-regression baseline.
-- Reduced prediction error variance by 70%, ensuring more stable and reliable predictions.
+- Reduced fold-to-fold error variability by ~80% (CV MAE std 6,445 → 1,280) for more stable, reliable predictions.
-- Helps sellers price vehicles closer to true market value, reducing revenue loss from underpricing.
-- Helps buyers make confident purchase decisions by identifying fairly priced listings.
+- Delivers data-driven price estimates that help sellers avoid underpricing and buyers identify fairly priced listings.
-- Increases revenue by aligning vehicle prices with market value, reducing underpricing and overpricing risks.

 <hr>